 A registered, salaried, full-time employee who is commissioned to serve in an approved professional position in a local council or on the national staff by having successfully completed formal training (District Operations Basic, Professional Development Level 1, National Executive Institute, or National Training School), or who has been designated by the Chief Scout Executive as a member of the national management executive staff.

 Activity components outside of BSA program guidelines (for example, aquatics activities that fail to comply with Safe Swim Defense) and activities by youth or leaders that are not compatible with the Scouting program or the Scout Oath and Scout Law, and/or that may have unacceptable risks.
 A list of prohibited activities may be found in the Guide to Safe Scouting.

 A fundraising method of isolating specific budget items or projects for presentation to interested donors.
 “To project sell” may be used as a verb if needed.

 When individual Scouts or Venturers are to participate in an activity (such as a jamboree), they may be organized into temporary (provisional) troops or crews.

 The highest rank in Sea Scouting, conferred with the Quartermaster Award.

-The elected volunteer officer in a region who heads the regional committee and cabinet and is an ex officio member of the National Executive Board.
+The elected volunteer officer in a region who heads the regional committee and regional executive board, and is an ex officio member of regional committees, other than the regional nominating committee.
+The regional president is an ex officio member of the National Executive Board.